 The fair values of cash and cash equivalents, receivables, and payables approximated their carrying values because of the short-term nature of these instruments.
-Receivables consist primarily of amounts due from our customers, net of allowances, amounts due from employees (sales persons' advances in excess of commissions earned and employee travel advances), other customer receivables, net of allowances, and expected insurance recoveries.
+Receivables consist primarily of amounts due from our customers, net of allowances, other customer receivables, net of allowances, and expected insurance recoveries.
 The carrying amounts of our long-term credit facility and other short-term financing obligations also approximate fair value, as they are comparable to the available financing in the marketplace during the year.
 The fair value of our credit facilities is categorized as Level 2.